-It was about five years ago, the day after Christmas, and I was racing to get back to Silver City from a trip to visit family in Tucson.
+It was about five years ago, the day after Christmas, and I was racing to get back to Silver City, NM from a trip to visit family in Tucson, AZ.
 I had an obligation that afternoon so I was going as fast as the law would allow.

-Just as I was turning into the last highway leading into Silver City, I noticed a man walking on the right hand side of the road.
+Just as I was turning into the last highway leading into Silver City, I noticed a man walking on the right-hand side of the road.
 He didn’t have his finger out in the air, he was just walking.
-Something inside me told me to pull over and offer him for a ride.
+Something inside me told me to pull over and offer him a ride.

-I told him I could take him as far as Silver City and he said that would be great.
+I told him I could take him as far as Silver City and he replied “that will be great.”
 When he entered the car, he seemed just like an average person.
 He wasn’t dirty or smelly.
 He didn’t seem hungry.
 His name was John and he had a backpack.

 John had been walking for three weeks when I picked him up.
-When his mother passed away, he scrounged up all the money he had and flew from Pennsylvania to San Diego, California.
+He told me that after his mother passed away, he scrounged up all the money he had and flew from Pennsylvania to San Diego.

 Funerals can be expensive.
 John found himself broke and with no one to contact.
 He did the only thing he knew to get back home.
 He started walking.